 Next generation in situ extraction

-One of the challenges of SAGD is the energy requirement.
-Using steam, the reservoir is typically heated to 200°C or more to get the bitumen to flow.
-The generation of the required steam necessitates large amounts of water handling and treatment while consuming a significant amount of natural gas that generates greenhouse gas emissions.
+One of the challenges of SAGD is that it is energy intensive because the reservoir is typically heated to 200°C or more to get the bitumen to flow.
+The process consumes a significant amount of natural gas and necessitating large amounts of water handling and treatment that generates greenhouse gas emissions.

 In 2016, we announced a greenhouse gas goal that aims to harness technology to reduce the total emissions intensity of the production of our oil and petroleum products by 30% by 2030.
 To help meet that goal we need to develop and deploy technologies that go beyond today’s SAGD.

-Our initial piloting and simulation results of these technologies indicate there is significant potential for GHG emissions reductions for existing facilities (brownfield) and up to 50% or more for new growth facilities (greenfield).
-In addition, we anticipate the downstream emissions associated with refining the product will be reduced.
+Our initial piloting and analysis these technologies indicate there is significant potential for GHG emissions reductions for existing facilities (brownfield) and up to 50% or more for new growth facilities (greenfield).
+In addition, we anticipate the downstream emissions associated with refining new product streams will be reduced.
 These technologies may deliver a lighter, lower carbon-intensity crude oil, resulting in less diluent required for transportation and further reducing the lifecycle GHG emissions for these technologies.

 Suncor works extensively with research organizations, technology providers and universities, as well as with our own technical experts to identify, evaluate and advance early stage technologies.
 Our current areas of focus include: